PetersonDave/RazorViewsForMarketers/README.md

    }
    ```

-2. Create a Field Initializer
+Step 2.
+Create a Field Initializer

    The field initializer's role is to fills the model with content from the Web Forms for Marketers Field item.
 Overridable methods exist for populating from both ```Parameters``` and ```Localized Parameters``` fields.